gitlabhq/omnibus-gitlab/doc/settings/database.md

 # Database settings

 _**Note:**
-Omnibus GitLab has a bundled PostgreSQL server and PostgreSQ> is the preferred database for GitLab._
+Omnibus GitLab has a bundled PostgreSQL server and PostgreSQL is the preferred database for GitLab._

 ---

-GitLab supports the following data base management systems:
+GitLab supports the following database management systems:

 - PostgreSQL
 - MySQL

 Thus you have three options for database servers to use with Omnibus GitLab:

-- Use the PostgreSQL bundled server (no configuration required)
+- Use the packaged PostgreSQL server included with GitLab Omnibus (no configuration required)
 - Use an [external PostgreSQL server](#using-a-non-packaged-postgresql-database-management-server)
 - Use an [external MySQL server](#using-a-mysql-database-management-server-enterprise-edition-only)